Tread lightly and take a break in New Zealand’s mighty forests

 Whakarewarewa Forest, The Redwoods – Rotorua

 Rotorua’s Whakarewarewa Forest has an impressive grove of 100-year-old towering Californian redwoods.
 The forest is crisscrossed with walking paths, mountain biking tracks, fitness and horse riding trails.
-Take a quiet walk in the shadow of these giants or step out on the Redwoods Tree Walk
+Take a quiet walk in the shadow of these giants, step out on the Redwoods Tree Walk

-to view the forest from above - 12m above ground on a system of walkways and swing bridges.
-It’s a great daytime experience and something else by night when the lights go on for the Redwoods Nightlights.
+to view the forest from above - 12m above ground on a system of walkways and swing bridges or take the next level adventure option on the Redwoods Altitude zipline.
+The Tree Walk is a great daytime experience but something else by night when the lights go on for the Redwoods Nightlights.
 This is a truly regal experience, following in the footsteps of Prince Harry and the Duchess of Sussex who stopped off there when they visited Rotorua.

 Whirinaki Forest with Foris Eco Tours - Bay of Plenty

 For one of New Zealand’s best day hikes, take the small group guided tour with Foris Eco-Tours